johnckealy/ikius-techtest-blog/README.md

 ![home](https://user-images.githubusercontent.com/43955976/189484230-fd1e1310-665a-4418-a174-d6e791412623.png)

 with the blog pages doing a little better:

 ![page](https://user-images.githubusercontent.com/43955976/189484287-4799fde7-83da-408b-b32f-03fc47cb115d.png)

-What let me down on was image optimisation, I have a little more to learn about that.
+What let me down was image optimisation – I have a little more to learn about that.

 ## Fetching content from DatoCMS